 Volunteers are the heartbeat of AHC’s educational initiatives and the key to our students’ success.

-School is starting soon and we still need lots of volunteers!
+School has started, but we still need volunteers!
 Please consider signing up to work with a teen or elementary student.
 One hour a week can make a huge difference to a student’s success.

 Helping with homework is just part of why volunteers are so critical to our program.
 Volunteers also form valuable relationships with students and inspire and encourage them to succeed.
 Volunteers can also provide specific activities, from leading exercise classes for seniors to helping students fill out college applications.
 Whatever your skill or your time frame, we welcome your support!

 Our multi-pronged program provides a comprehensive support system from elementary school through high school and during the summer when low-income children are particularly susceptible to learning loss.
 AHC’s educational programs encourage academic excellence and personal growth in a nurturing and stable environment.
 Because programs are located in the communities where families live, they are a vibrant part of the children’s and their families’ lives – providing a stable and consistent support system.

 Our strategy is working.
 ALL of our high school seniors have graduated from high school since we began tracking our students in 2008.
 We are very proud that all of our graduating seniors planned to go to college this year – and, together, won almost $50,000 in grants and scholarships to make it happen.
 Our elementary students’ reading and math skills are improving, too.

 Volunteers are a critical part of our success.
 Read about our students’ success, our wonderful volunteers and our many activities.

 Choose one of six convenient community center locations in Arlington.
 Several are close to Metro stations.